buuuuulat/pytorch_policy_gradients/README.md

 2. Rewrite the shitcode and comment it ✅
 3. Rewrite `algorithms/reinforce.py` ✅
 4. Rewrite `algorithms/baseline.py` ✅
-5. Implement `algorithms/a2c` WIP
+5. Implement `algorithms/a2c` ✅
-6. Implement other things
+6. Add A2C to README.md WIP
+7. Implement PPO and SAC

 ---